TheChesireCat/SelfStudy/README.md

 ## Organization and notes
 - Books are organized by domain (Foundations → General Reading).
 Each category mixes PDFs, study notes, and code experiments.
 - The viewer/parent messaging enables: page queries for bookmarks, selection/page text extraction for TTS, and theme syncing into the iframe.
 - Updating the library: the sidebar is hard-coded in `index.html`; add a new `<div class="file" onclick="loadPDF('URL.pdf', this)">Title</div>` entry under the desired category.
+The `loadPDF` handler now detects file type: PDFs use the PDF viewer, EPUBs load in the ebook reader, MOBIs try an external inline viewer, and everything else falls back to the general iframe loader.
 Hosted URLs are supported; relative URLs work when served locally.
-- External links that point directly to PDFs already open in the viewer.
-Non-PDF web pages would need an additional iframe path in `index.html` if you want them embedded alongside PDFs.
+- External links that point directly to PDFs/EPUBs open in the viewer.
+Non-PDF web pages use the iframe loader; some sites block embedding via X-Frame-Options.
+MOBIs are best converted to EPUB/PDF if the inline external viewer is blocked.
 - Track progress in your own study log (repo previously referenced an `AA-MasterLog/` folder).